 Note that the price for a UFL doesn’t correspond to the number of functions it provides.
-The two UFLs that provide the highest number of functions are $50 and free.
+The two UFLs that provide the highest number of functions are either $50 or free.
 Then there are two vendors that sell several very specific UFLs with only a handful of functions each.
 These are mostly priced at around $100.

 Of course, the only functions that really matter are the ones that make your job easier.
 So lets start with the twelve functions that I think will interest you the most.
 The first three are ones I use regularly.
 See this feature matrix to see all 60+ functions that are available in these UFLs.

 1) Carry values from today’s report to tomorrow’s report, or 2) from one report to another.